SimonHazard/SimonHazard/README.md

 ## French web developer

-- 👀 I’m interested in ReactJS with TypeScript
+- 👀 I’m interested in React with TypeScript
-- 🌱 I’m currently working with ReactJS (TypeScript), Apollo, GraphQL and many things
+- 🌱 I’m currently working with React (TypeScript), Apollo Server, GraphQL and many things
 - 💞️ I’m looking to collaborate on web development or game development
 - 📫 How to reach me https://www.linkedin.com/in/simon-hazard-470ab9158/